mahilab/Syntacts/cpp.md

 ## Building

 - After you've created `CMakeLists.txt` and `main.cpp`, open Powershell (or Terminal) in the current directory.
+- Make sure CMake is added to your system PATH.
 - Run the following commands:

 ```shell